-1. Medicines which are non-prescribed

-The school will not store or administer medicines which are not prescribed.
+1. Medicines which are non-prescribed The school will not store or administer medicines which are not prescribed.
 If parents consider non-prescribed medicines (including calpol and cough medicine) to be necessary during school hours, parents or their representatives can come into school and take responsibility for administering these.

-2. Medication for long term medical conditions

-If a child has a long term medical condition the parent/carer must inform school.
-The school nurse will create a plan with parents.
+- 2. Medication for long term medical conditions If a child has a long term medical condition the parent/carer must inform school.
+School Health or the Child's Consultant will create a plan with parents.
 The school will hold and administer medication for children with long-term medical conditions based on the child's Health Care Plan.
 All medicines must be prescribed and should be provided by parents/carers in the original container bearing the original manufacturer's guidelines and pharmacist/doctor's instructions.
-Medicines must be clearly labelled with the child's name and class.

-- 3. Prescribed medication to be taken 3 times a day - The school has been advised by school health that most medication for basic childhood illnesses is prescribed for 3 daily doses that can be timed to be taken outside the school day.
+Medicines must be clearly labelled with the child's name and class. - 3.
+Prescribed medication to be taken 3 times a day The school has been advised by school health that most medication for basic childhood illnesses that is prescribed for 3 daily doses can be timed to be taken outside the school day.
 These could be given before school, after school and at bedtime, for example.
 Therefore if a child is prescribed three doses of medicine per day school will not administer this.
-Parents/carers are welcome, however, to come to school to administer the medication if they wish but school will not store this medication. - 4.
-Prescribed medication needing to be taken more than 3 times a day
+Parents/carers are welcome, however, to come to school to administer the medication if they wish but school will not store this medication.